GwendolyneFreddy/butchery/README.md

 his is the recent big improvement of this mod.
 I know that it can be frustrating to have a too much difficult -or easy- fight, so this new possibility will surely be appreciated.
 The numbers and variety of opponents are now adjusted according to the game difficulty level which can be set in the Gameplay subsection of the Options menu.
 These adjustments are reflected as follows:

-- Core Rules: normal and decent amount of enemies (no divine or arcane enemies spellcasters).</li>
+- Core Rules: normal and decent amount of enemies (no divine or arcane enemies spellcasters).
-- Difficult: a bit more numerous enemies and especially divine/arcane enemies spellcasters.</li>
+- Difficult: a bit more numerous enemies and especially divine/arcane enemies spellcasters.
-- Very difficult: again, a bit more enemies and a even more divine/arcane enemies spellcasters.</li>
+- Very difficult: again, a bit more enemies and a even more divine/arcane enemies spellcasters.

 Be aware that even with Core Rules, the challenge should be quite difficult (especially before Underdark) because this mod adresses to players looking for a better challenge.

-### 20. Rebalancing a few generic creatures
+#### 20. Rebalancing a few generic creatures

 This component alters "a bit" stats, weapons, proficiencies of some generic orc and ogre fighters.
 Most of them have now a barbarian or berseker kit, a weapon which suit their avatars, etc. but I often keep their vanilla level.